legal resources necessary to hold negligent facilities accountable.

 The local Police Chief stated on the morning of April 27, 2018, that they are “currently investigating the theft of [the resident’s] personal funds and is waiting for information from the bank, retail shopping store, and online account information to complete the investigation.”
 The Police Chief also said that there is “no question [that the CNA] did at all.”
 The Chief said that that there are videos and a check” that prove that the CNA cashed that was written to and signed by the CNA on February 15, 2018, in “the amount of $2000.”

 If you suspect your loved one is being abused or neglected while a resident at Aperion Care Toluca, call the Illinois nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Marshall County victims of mistreatment living in long-term facilities including nursing homes in Toluca.
+Our network of attorneys fights aggressively on behalf of Marshall County victims of mistreatment living in long-term facilities including nursing homes in Toluca.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Allow our seasoned nursing home abuse injury attorneys to file your claim for compensation against every party responsible for causing harm to your loved one.
 Our years of experience can ensure a successful financial resolution to make sure your family receives the financial recompense they deserve.
 We accept all nursing home cases involving personal injury, abuse, and wrongful death through a contingency fee arrangement.
 This agreement postpones making payments to our legal firm until after we have successfully resolved your case through a jury trial award or negotiated settlement.